tferega/revenj/tutorials/revenj-tutorial-setup.md

     Hostname: localhost
     Port:     5432
     DB Name:  Tutorial
-    Username: user
+    Username: revenj
-    Password: pass
+    Password: revenj

+To create the `revenj` user and `Tutorial` database, you can run the following two commands:

+    createuser -DIPRSUpostgres revenj
+      Enter password for new role: revenj
+      Enter it again: revenj
+    createdb -Upostgres -Orevenj -Eutf8 -Ttemplate1 Tutorial

 #####Visual Studio plugin
 For this tutorial we'll be assuming usage of [DDD for DSL](http://visualstudiogallery.msdn.microsoft.com/5b8a140c-5c84-40fc-a551-b255ba7676f4) Visual studio plugin.
 Alternatively, same actions could be performed via a [command-line client](https://github.com/ngs-doo/dsl-compiler-client).

 ###DSL introduction

-In this tutorial, we will be using a minimal DSL as en example, along with a simple [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operation to get a feeling of what's happening.
+We will start with a minimal DSL as en example, along with a simple [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operation to get a feeling of what's happening.

 Minimal useful DSL that we can write is: